Concussion Symptoms in TBI Cases

-As a Virginia personal injury attorney, I’ve seen my fair share of cases where someone has concussion symptoms.
-Such cases typically involve someone being in a car accident where their car is struck and their head strikes a surface, or it snaps back and forth in a whiplash incident.
+As an attorney who has represented many clients who have sustained traumatic brain injuries of different severities, I’ve seen my fair share of cases where someone has concussion symptoms.
+Such cases typically involve someone being in a car or tractor trailer accident when their car is struck and their head strikes a surface, or their head snaps back and forth in a whiplash incident, or the spinning forces cause their brain to experience violent rotational forces.

 Generally speaking, symptoms of a concussion can be broken down into four different categories.
 Those four categories are mental functioning and cognitive functioning, physical, emotional and behavioral, and sleep.
 This article discusses some of these symptoms in depth.